kaushikgopal/octopress-kaush-blog/_posts/2017-06-21-rxjava-1-rxjava-2-disposing-subscriptions.markdown

     compositeDisposable.add(disposable);

 Apart from `DisposableSubscriber`, there's also a `ResourceSubscriber` which implements Disposable.
-There's also a `DefaultSubscriber` which doesn't implement the Disposable interface, so you can't use it with `subscribeWith` (you could use it but you wouldn't get anything Disposable out of it).
+There's also a `DefaultSubscriber` which doesn't implement the Disposable interface, so you can't use it with `subscribeWith` (you could use it but you wouldn't get anything "disposable" out of it).

 It seems like both DisposableSubscriber and ResourceSubscriber do the same thing.
 Why do both of these exist you ask?